• Facebook

 Some of you may know that I made my own sloe gin and hedgerow gin this year.
 It all started on a warm September afternoon with a kilo of sloes, some hedgerow berries, a sprinkling of sugar and a litre of fine gin.
 It's something I've never even attempted before but I thought how hard can it be?

-Turns out it's extremely simple.
+Turns out it’s extremely simple.
 Put it all together and leave the flavours and juices to mingle and infuse for as long as you can wait.
-The longer you can Read more
+The longer you can wait the better as the flavour gets more intense and the colour gets darker.

 Filed Under: Autumn, Blackberry, Cocktails, Drinks, Foraging, Gin, November, Recipes By Month, Seasons, Sloe Tagged With: drinks, foraging, gin, sloe